Forgot password

 4) Wattson, Newcastle, and Horizon: A lethal fortress

-Wattson waving in front of her fences
+Wattson posing in front of two of her Perimeter Security Fences.

 An impenetrable comp.
 Image via Respawn Entertainment